Graduate School of Management Earns Accreditation from AMBA

 - Connections and partnerships

-- Being AACSB-accredited provides assurance to other schools that our faculty and programs meet established international standards.
-This means that our current existing network of 454 partner institutions will continue to expand into the future.
+Being AACSB-accredited provides assurance to other schools that APU's faculty and programs meet established international standards.
+This means that the University's current existing network of 454 partner institutions will continue to expand into the future.

 - Quality of instruction

-- As an AACSB-accredited institution, our faculty must meet and uphold standards in research and qualifications, providing a higher level of experience and expertise.
+As an AACSB-accredited institution, University faculty must meet and uphold standards in research and qualifications, providing a higher level of experience and expertise.

 - Assurance of learning